 AI Won’t Really Kill Us All, Will It?

-The AI doomers are trying to warn us.
-But there’s plenty to fear besides killer robots.
+The AI doomers are trying to scare us.
+Here is what we should really be worried about.

-For months, more than a thousand researchers and technology experts involved in creating artificial intelligence have been warning us that they’ve created something that may be dangerous, something that might eventually lead humanity to become extinct.
-In this Radio Atlantic episode, The Atlantic’s executive editor, Adrienne LaFrance, and staff writer Charlie Warzel talk about how seriously we should take these warnings, and what else we might consider worrying about.
+In recent months, many, many researchers and computer scientists involved in creating artificial intelligence have been warning the world that they’ve created something unbelievably dangerous.
+Something that might eventually lead humanity to extinction.
+Paul Christiano, who worked at Open AI, put it this way: “If, God forbid, they were trying to kill us, they would definitely kill us.”
+Such warnings can sound bombastic and overblown—but then again, they’re often coming from the people who understand this technology best.

+In this episode of Radio Atlantic, host Hanna Rosin talks to The Atlantic’s executive editor, Adrienne LaFrance, and staff writer Charlie Warzel about how seriously we should take these warnings.
+Should we think of these AI doomers as street preachers?
+Or are they canny Silicon Valley marketers trying to emphasize the power of what they’ve built?

 Listen to the conversation here: